rafael-santiago/macgonuts/doc/MANUAL.md

 ``layer-2`` misconducts and, there is not much secret on using it but: story time!!!!

 Once upon time ``Trollman Burbank`` was looking for targets to have some fun with ``macgonuts``.
-He had just ingress into your hotel the network by getting a valid ``IP`` but he knew nothing about other hosts.
+He had just ingress into your hotel network by getting a valid ``IP`` but he knew nothing about other hosts.
 Someone tell him to use a weird command called "xablau". "- Xa who?" he said...
-Even so, he gaves ``xablau``'s quick help a try:
+Even so, he gave ``xablau``'s quick help a try:

 ```